 If cancer cells break away from that tumor and spread to other areas of the body, such as the liver or lungs, the cancer is now metastatic.
 In this case, the breast cancer is both invasive and metastatic.

-Survival rates for breast cancer indicate the percentage of people, on average, that are still alive 5 years after their diagnosis.
+Relative survival rates for breast cancer indicate the percentage of people, on average, that are still alive 5 years after their diagnosis, compared to people without breast cancer.

 It’s important to remember that these numbers are derived from a great number of people diagnosed with breast cancer.
 While these numbers can be informative, they cannot predict what will happen to you.

 Every person is different.
-While factors like stage and characteristics of the cancer certainly impact outlook, individual factors like age and overall health are also important.
-Additionally, newer, more effective treatments continue to be developed, which helps improve the prognosis for breast cancer.
+While factors like stage and characteristics of the cancer certainly affect outlook, individual factors like age and overall health are also important.
+Additionally, newer, more effective treatments continue to be developed, which helps improve the outlook for people with breast cancer.

 The physical, mental, and emotional toll of breast cancer can sometimes feel overwhelming.
 While this is completely normal, there are many resources available to help, including the following: